tumblingprogrammer/blog_entries/setting-up-a-django-project-boilerplate.md

     STATICFILES_DIRS = [STATIC_DIR, ]
     ...

 Most of the code above is self-explanatory.
-Basically, we are telling django where stuff will reside, including static files, media files (which is normally made up of files uploaded by users), as well as the full path (including the file name) of our database file (in our case, we are using SQLite).
+Basically, we are telling django where stuff will reside, including static files, media files (which is normally made up of files uploaded by users), as well as the full path (including the filename) of our database file (in our case, we are using SQLite).

 Worth noticing is line `ROOT_DIR = str(environ.Path(__file__) - 4)`, by which we tell django to use the directory four levels above the `base.py` file as the `ROOT_DIR` (or our `djangoboilerplate` directory), which becomes the basis of all subsequent directories.